tee-lab/MOTHe-GUI/README.md

 You can see the status of this step on the terminal/shell.

 After successfully training the model, two graphs appear on the screen.
 The loss graph starts at a higher point and if the correct learning rate is applied, it takes a drastic decline and starts to plateau out as it reaches near zero.
 If a very high learning rate is applied, the graph starts travelling upwards instead of downwards.
 If a slightly higher learning rate is applied, it will not reack a closer point towards the zero line.
 The accuracy curve should travel upwards sharply and plateau out.
 It is important to avoid over fitting of data.
 This can be done by using adequate variance in the examples we generate during data generation.
 It is also important not to have too much variance since the accuracy may go down even though the network can generalize fairly well.
-For this stage, please use the link provided below to use the already generated data to train the network.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/20_post_training_graphs.png">